 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.

 Environmental law at Riker involves three areas of practice - litigation, transactions and regulatory compliance - and Dennis is adept at serving clients in all three.
 "I enjoy trying cases and arguing appeals, as well as drafting and negotiating complex transactional documents and counseling clients on difficult regulatory issues," he says.

-Dennis is currently teaching New Jersey Environmental Law to upper-class students at Seton Hall Law School.
+Dennis was an adjunct professor at Seton Hall Law School.
 He is a prolific author and a frequent speaker on environmental law topics, demonstrating his technical acumen for this complex work.
 "Writing forces you to develop a deeper understanding of specific issues from a broader, jurisprudential perspective," he says.

 Dennis began his career in environmental law as a deputy attorney general for the State of New Jersey in the areas of environmental protection and community affairs.

 Dennis' quarter-century career has earned him a strong reputation in environmental law.
 He places a premium on client service, continuing to be personally attentive to each of his clients.
 "I strive to be a complete environmental lawyer," he says.